wafaajaunnoo/AntsInMyCode/results.md

 * Best tour: [11, 10, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9]
 * Best tour length: 15

+-- observation1: the algorithm got stuck in a local optima!

+-- hence, it did **not** visit all the cities at once, which is the main point of TSP

+-- the algorithm also did not return to the first city with which it started

+--  trying other tests before refactoring!

 ## Output 2:
 * Best tour: [7, 14, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11]
 * Best tour length: 15